Lord's Resistance Army insurgency: Early history (1987–1994)

-In January 1987, Joseph Kony made his first appearance as a spirit medium, one of many who emerged after the initial success of the Holy Spirit Movement of Alice Auma.
+In January 1987, Joseph Kony made his first appearance as a spirit medium, one of many who emerged following the initial success of the Holy Spirit Movement of Alice Auma.

 Former Uganda People's Democratic Army commander Odong Latek convinced Kony to adopt conventional guerrilla warfare tactics, primarily surprise attacks on civilian targets, such as villages.
 The LRA also occasionally carried out large-scale attacks to underline the inability of the government to protect the populace.
 Until 1991, the LRA raided the populace for supplies, which were carried away by villagers who were abducted for short periods of time.
 The fact that some NRA units were known for their brutal actions ensured that the LRA were given at least passive support by segments of the Acholi population.

 March 1991 saw the start of "Operation North", which combined efforts to destroy the LRA while cutting away its roots of support among the population through heavy-handed tactics.
-As part of Operation North, Acholi Betty Oyella Bigombe, the Minister charged with ending the insurgency, created "Arrow Groups" mostly armed with bows and arrows, as a form of local defence.
-As the LRA was armed with modern weaponry, the bow-and-arrow groups were underpowered.
+As part of Operation North, Acholi Betty Oyella Bigombe, the Minister charged with ending the insurgency, created the Arrow Boys, a local militia mostly armed with bows, arrows, and other traditional weapons as a form of local defense.
+As the LRA was armed with modern weaponry, the Arrow Boys were severely underpowered.

 The creation of the Arrow Groups angered Kony, who began to feel that he no longer had the support of the population.
 In response, the LRA mutilated numerous Acholi whom they believed to be government supporters.
 While the government efforts were a failure, the LRA reaction caused many Acholi to finally turn against the insurgency.
 However, this was tempered by the deep-seated antagonism towards the occupying government forces.

 Following Operation North, Bigombe initiated the first face-to-face meeting between representatives of the LRA and the government.
-The LRA asked for a general amnesty for their combatants and stated that they would not surrender, but were willing to "return home."
+The LRA asked for a general amnesty for their combatants and stated that they would not surrender but were willing to "return home."
 However, the government's stance was hampered by disagreement over the credibility of the LRA negotiators and political infighting.
-In particular, the military had learned that Kony was negotiating with the Sudanese government for support while talking to Bigombe, and felt that Kony was simply trying to buy time.
+In particular, the military had learned that Kony was negotiating with the Sudanese government for support while talking to Bigombe and felt that Kony was simply trying to buy time.

 At a second meeting on 10 January 1994, Kony asked for six months to regroup his troops.
 By early February the tone of the negotiations was growing increasingly acrimonious, and following a meeting on 2 February, the LRA broke off negotiations stating that they felt that the NRA was trying to entrap them.
 Four days later, President Yoweri Museveni announced a seven-day deadline for the LRA to surrender.
 This ultimatum ended the Bigombe Initiative.